 The General Fund is the Sheriff's primary operating fund and the largest source of day-to-day service delivery.
-The General Fund's fund balance increased by \$2,987,403 from the prior year.
+The General Fund's fund balance increased by \$4,609,068 from the prior year.

-Operating expenditures were approximately \$39.8 million or 13% more than fiscal 2007.
-Approximately 64% of the increase can be attributed to an increase in personal services of \$2.9m.
-In an effort to remain competitive in the employer market, and to continue to attract the best candidates for employment, the Sheriff authorized a large pay increase at all levels of the agency.
-Other contributing factors were increases in fuel, maintenance and utility costs.
+Operating expenditures were approximately \$43.2 million or 9% more than fiscal year 2008.
+The vast majority of the increase can be attributed to an increase in personal services of \$3.8m.
+In an effort to remain competitive in the employer market, and to continue to attract the best candidates for employment, the Sheriff continues to adjust pay at all levels of the agency.